-In the same algorithm run, the dynamic behavior of the best objective function values (the objective function of gbest) is presented in Fig. 3.
+In the same algorithm run, the dynamic behavior of the best objective function values (the objective function of gbest) is presented in Fig 2.
 Following the pattern of velocity index, the best objective function of GLNPSO is improving steadily.
 However, the objective function values from GLNPSO are better than those from the adaptive PSO only in the early part of run.
-After about the 600th iteration, the adaptive PSO provides better objective function.
-Finally, the best objective function values found are 2720, 86 and 2671, 59 for the original version of GLNPSO and from the adaptive version of GLNPSO respectively.